-Florida Airport Gunman Makes First Court Appearance
+Airport Gunman Makes First Court Appearance

 During the hearing, Santiago offered the first glimpses of his life prior to his alleged horrific acts on Friday afternoon.

-He said while serving in the Army he was paid about $15,000 and year, and paid about $560 in expenses including rent and utility bills.
-He said he was working for a security company, Signal 88, in Anchorage, Alaska until November, making about $2,100 a month.
+Saying he earned about $15,000 a year in the military, Santiago noted that his expenses included about $560 a month in rent.
+He said he was working for a security company, Signal 88, in Anchorage, Alaska, until November, making about $2,100 a month.

-Santiago also told the judge he owns no property and currently has only about $10 in the bank.
+Santiago also told the judge he owns no property and has only about $10 in the bank.

 As he appeared before the judge, more than a dozen officers kept watch outside the courthouse, carrying rifles and wearing bulletproof vests.
 There were also mounted police and K-9 units.